17cupsofcoffee/seventeencups.net/content/posts/hello-zola.md

 +++
-title = "Hello, Gutenberg!"
+title = "Hello, Zola!"
 date = 2017-10-01
+aliases = ["/posts/hello-gutenberg"]

 [taxonomies]
 tags = ["rust", "website"]

 [extra]
 note = """
-Since the writing of this post, Gutenberg has been renamed to [Zola](https://www.getzola.org).
+When this post was originally written, Zola was named Gutenberg - it has since been renamed to avoid confusion with the Wordpress editor of the same name.
 """
 +++